pchab/Touitteur/README.md

-Meteor-NDN
+Touitteur

-A NDN demo using meteor framework
+A Twitter-like app using Meteor framework to demonstrate CCN assets.